 When Immunotherapy Makes the Most Sense

-When you don't have a specific gene change, your doctor will check tumor cells for their level of a protein called PD-L1.
+Your doctor will check tumor cells for their level of a protein called PD-L1.
 If it's high, immunotherapy is often the best place to start.
 It uses your immune system -- your body's defense against germs -- to attack cancer cells.

 There are several chemo drugs used for NSCLC.
 For the best results, your doctor gives you two at a time.
 If your body isn't strong enough for two, even one can be helpful.
 You usually get four to six cycles of chemo, each taking about 3 weeks.